Dodoma Region: Infrastructure

-Dodoma Region is connected by paved trunk road (T3) that starts in Dar es Salaam on the coast, passes through Morogoro, Dodoma, and Singida, and ends at the Rwanda border.
+Dodoma region is connected by a paved trunk road (T3) that starts in Dar es Salaam on the coast, passes through Morogoro, Dodoma, and Singida, and ends at the Rwanda border.
 In 2016, a paved trunk road (T5) to Iringa was opened.
 The trunk road (T5) to Babati in Manyara Region was completed as of early 2018.
-Dodoma lies along the Great North Road, a major infrastructural network of Africa which connects Cairo to Cape Town.
+Dodoma lies along the great North road, a major infrastructural network of Africa which connects Cairo to Cape Town.

 The efficacy of the road network is measured by the condition of the roads during the rainy season.
-Dodoma Region is fortunate in that more than half (75.9%) of its total road network is either 510 km of asphalt or 1,565.2 km of gravel, both of which are open all year round, including during the rainy season.This is clear from Table 19, where passable roads are present for 2,490.1 Kilometres (50.0%) and 1,288.6 Kilometres (25.9%).
-The majority of the roads (1,098.1 kilometers) are in the Mpwapwa District, while tarmac roads span 110 kilometers.The smallest road network is in Kongwa, with 310 kilometers, and Chemba has the second-largest (971 kilometers).
+Dodoma region is fortunate in that more than half (75.9%) of its total road network is either 510 km of asphalt or 1,565.2 km of gravel, both of which are open all year round, including during the rainy season.

 Railways

-There are 9 railway stations in the Dodoma Region, with the Kikombo, Ihumwa, Dodoma Urban, and Zuzu stations owned by the Dodoma City Council, the Bahi and Kigwe stations by the Bahi District, the Godegode Msagali and Gulwe stations by the Mpwapwa District, and the Igandu station by Chamwino.
+There are 9 railway stations in the Dodoma region, with the Kikombo, Ihumwa, Dodoma urban, and Zuzu stations owned by Dodoma city council; Bahi and Kigwe stations owned by the Bahi District; Godegode Msagali and Gulwe stations by the Mpwapwa District, and Igandu station by Chamwino.

 The central railway of Tanzania passes through the city of Dodoma.